-Registration in New Zealand is two-fold - the first step being registration, the second is the right to practise Chiropractic by holding an Annual Practising Certificate (APC).
+Registration in New Zealand is two-fold - the first step being registration, the second being the right to practise Chiropractic by holding an Annual Practising Certificate (APC).
 It is a breach of the HPCA Act 2003 to practise as a Chiropractor in New Zealand without holding a current APC granted by the New Zealand Chiropractic Board and significant penalties apply.
-The APC is renewable each year.
+The Annual Practising Certificate (APC) is renewable each year.